google/koladata/docs/api_reference.md

   # (2, 3)

 Args:
   v: The view to explode.
-Can also be a Python primitive, which will be
-    automatically boxed into a view, but most likely raise an exception afterwards, unless it is None.
   ndim: The number of dimensions to explode.
 Must be non-negative.

 Returns: